-A4.28 Lesser horseshoe bats prefer to hunt in woodland interiors where micromoth abundance is greatest.
+- A4.26 Lesser horseshoe bats prefer to hunt in woodland interiors where micromoth abundance is greatest.
 In the Wye valley in Monmouthshire studies revealed that Lesser Horseshoe bats significantly spend the majority of their time foraging in woodland.
 Broadleaved woodland predominated over other types of woodland and was shown to be a key habitat for the species.
 In the core foraging areas used by bats woodland accounted for 58.7 ± 5.2% of the habitats present.
 Although Lesser Horseshoe bats prefer deciduous woodland as foraging habitat they will occasionally hunt in conifer plantations.
-However, the biomass in coniferous woodland is smaller,
+However, the biomass in coniferous woodland is smaller, but where smaller blocks are surrounded by habitat productive in insect prey they will be used.74 - A4.27 The Ciliau SSSI, designated for its Lesser Horseshoe bats, and also the River Wye, is surrounded by predominately pastoral habitats, with cattle grazing on lowlands and sheep grazing on higher areas.
+There are, however, high densities of broadleaved woodland, especially along watercourses, and some conifer plantations.
+Again Lesser Horseshoe bats foraged predominately in broadleaved woodland along the banks of the River Wye and its tributary streams.
+Woodland with watercourses has more importance.
+They were also recorded foraging in conifer plantations.75 - A4.28 Furthermore, radio tracking carried out in the spring also revealed that coniferous woodland appeared to be more used for foraging than deciduous woodland and that

-Roye, Dr. P. & Dietz, M. 2005.
+72 Boye, Dr. P. & Dietz, M. 2005.
 English Nature Research Reports Number 661: Development of good practice guidelines for woodland management for bats.
 Peterborough: English Nature; Knight Ecology.
 2008.
 Hestercombe House, Taunton, Somerset: Lesser Horseshoe bat Diet Analysis.
-Clutton: Knight Ecology Schofield, H. W. 2008.
-The Lesser Horseshoe Bat Conservation Handbook.
-Ledbury: The Vincent Wildlife Trust.
+Clutton: Knight Ecology